-Do you expect to receive vaccine on a regular basis and larger quantities?
+Do you expect to receive vaccines on a regular basis and in larger quantities?

 With the increased production of the Pfizer, Moderna, and Johnson & Johnson vaccines we feel confident that we will begin to see more frequent and larger quantities of the vaccine delivered to us.
 Hunterdon Healthcare is prepared to administer up to 2,000 vaccinations a week as soon as that quantity of vaccine is made available to us.

 How long should I wait before calling you if I haven’t received a call?